 It's that time of year when trees shed their leaves, temperatures drop and days get shorter.
 But as we say goodbye to barbecues and ice cream, we can look forward to all things autumn, like cosy jumpers, lazy Sundays and hot chocolate.

 Walking our dogs when it's gloomy outside?
 Not so much!
 But we know how much those walkies mean to them.
 So here are some tips to make autumn strolls with your dog more enjoyable:

 Walking your dog when the night draws in can be risky if you're not well prepared.
 Visibility decreases, so we need to be extra careful when passing through traffic and busy streets.
 But once you're all set, night walks can be very pleasant.
 It's peaceful outside, which gives you the room and head space to enjoy some alone time with your dog.

 Reflective gear can be a real saviour on nighttime walks.
-It will make others see you, whether that's fellow dog walkers, cyclists or cars.
+It will help others see you, whether that's fellow dog walkers, cyclists or cars.
 And the options are multiple: from clip-on flashing lights to LED dog collars.
-These accessories can cast a glow up to 300-500 metres and will keep you and your furry pal visible in low light conditions.
+These accessories can cast a glow up to 300-500 metres and will keep you and your furry pal visible in low-light conditions.

-Dog coats are perfect for this time of the year.
+Dog coats are perfect for this time of year.
 They protect your friend from the rain, wind and cold and use thermal materials for a snuggly feel.
-Some coats even come with light-reflective straps and beading.
-And while all dogs can feel chilly in low temperatures, keep in mind smaller dogs and short-hair breeds are more susceptible.
+Some coats are even light-reflective.
+And while all dogs can feel chilly in low temperatures, keep in mind that smaller dogs and short-hair breeds are more susceptible.

 This autumn, don't let the weather put you off your daily walks.
-All you need is a little eagerness for adventure.
-Your dog will be there to remind you!
+All you need is a little eagerness for adventure, and your dog will be there to remind you!